dsdevries/coding-challange/README.md

 4) This is not a design challenge, but use your best judgement to make the site look nice.

-# Extra Tasks
+5) Make the selected video autoplay when a tile in the list is clicked.

-1) Refactor the app to use Redux instead of hooks for managing global state.
+<sup>*</sup>6) If you are applying for a **senior** role, refactor the app to use Redux instead of hooks for managing global state.
 Make sure to enable Redux Dev Tools, too.
+Consider this an Extra Task if you aren't applying for a senior role.

+# Extra Tasks (Complete any you can in the given time.)

+1) Write tests using the tool of your choice.

 2) Implement lazy loading, loading 5 videos at a time on scroll down in VideoList.

 3) Add deep linking support so that a user can link directly to a video and so that clicking on a thumbnail not only plays the video but also reflects the title in the browser url bar.
 Consider a library like React Router.

+4) Convert the app to TypeScript.

+5) Write your own Express server that serves the app.